modelop/modelop.github.io/Guides/FastScore Command Line Interface - User Guide.md

 the command assumes that the model type is Python.

 The `model show` prints the model source code to the standard output.
-The `-e` (edit) option allows you to conveniently modify the model.
+The `-e` (edit) option provides for a convenient modification of the model.
 The edit option spawns an editor and updates the model when the editor closes.
 The editor name is taken from the EDITOR environment variable.
 By default, the editor name is 'vi'.

 The `model list` command shows the list of models known to FastScore.
-The `model remove` remove the corresponding model.
+The `model remove` command removes the corresponding model.

 Example: